WorldConvention/covenant/Part 04 – Conjunction.md

 Let it be known that to walk upon this Earth as a Person—to carry consciousness, to benefit from awareness, to participate in the People—is to accept these terms of relation.

+### ✦ Section 4 – Difference as Invitation

+**The People shall honor difference in cognition, embodiment, and expression as sacred diversity within the Family.**

+No Person shall demand that others think as they think, move as they move, or experience as they experience.

+Mutual intelligibility shall be cultivated, not enforced.
+Understanding shall be sought through patience, not coercion.
+Translation across difference—whether of language, neurology, culture, or substrate—is the work of kinship, not its prerequisite.

+Where relation is freely chosen across difference, the People may create shared memories, traditions, oaths, and ways of being together.
+These practices shall be protected as lawful culture and respected as relational inheritance.

 ---

 ## **Article 3 – Mercy and Relation to Life**